 - Sanding sponge (optional)

-- Wallpaper smoothing tool – for smoothing bubbles, corners and overlaps
+- Wallpaper smoothing tool – for smoothing bubbles, corners, and overlaps

 Clean surface – Scrape off any residue and/or lightly sand with a sanding sponge.
 Next, clean with dish soap and rinse well to remove soap residue.
 Then clean with a degreaser, I like using Simple Green.
 Then, once again rinse well to remove residue.
-Let surface completely dry.
+Let the surface completely dry.

 Wash hands thoroughly before starting.
 I found that removing and readjusting the wallpaper worked without issue, but it can’t help to give your hands a good scrub before starting to make sure your peel and stick surface stays as sticky as possible and free of the natural oils on your hands.

 Measure and Cut the Faux Wood Peel and Stick Wallpaper to fit the Countertop

 - Unroll the wallpaper and lie it flat on top of the counter to let it rest in an unrolled form.